+7 (707) 051 22 20

 How we work with children with autism

-In our center, there are no templates: we do not sit a child at a desk and demand "sit up straight."
-The work of a speech therapist with autistic children is built on predictability and visual support, because chaos scares children with ASD the most.
+In our center, there are no templates: we don't sit a child at a desk and demand they "sit still."
+Speech therapy work with autistic children is built on predictability and visual support, because chaos scares children with ASD the most.
 Each session is a small system where the child knows what will happen in 5 minutes, and this reduces anxiety.

 Structured approach and visual schedule

 Children with autism learn best in a clear sequence.
-We put up a visual schedule with pictures: first play, then speech therapist, then juice.
+We hang a visual schedule with pictures: first play, then speech therapy, then juice.
 The child sees what comes next and stops resisting.
-Visual schedules reduce stress levels by 60%, according to our observations.
-We use magnetic boards, cards, and even tablets — whatever works best for the specific child.
-It's important that the schedule is consistent: if today it's a speech therapist and tomorrow a defectologist, the child doesn't get confused.
-A structured approach teaches them to plan their time, which then carries over to home life.
+Visual schedules reduce stress levels by 60%, based on our observations.
+We use magnetic boards, cards, and even tablets—whatever works best for the child.
+It’s important that the schedule is consistent: if today it’s speech therapy and tomorrow it’s a defectologist, the child doesn’t get confused.
+A structured approach teaches them to plan their time, which then carries over into home life.

-When spoken language does not develop for a long time, we do not wait — we introduce PECS (Picture Exchange Communication System).
+When oral speech does not develop for a long time, we do not wait — we introduce PECS (Picture Exchange Communication System).
 This is not a "replacement" for speech, but its foundation.
-The child learns to choose a card for what they want (a cookie, the swing, the bathroom) and give it to an adult.
-This is the first step towards conscious communication.
+The child learns to choose a card with what they want (cookie, swing, toilet) and give it to an adult.
+This is the first step toward conscious communication.
 PECS works even with non-verbal children from age 2.
 We have seen children who mastered PECS begin to vocalize the pictures after 6-8 months — first with single words, then with phrases.
-Alternative communication does not hinder speech; it relieves the brain from the stress of "I have to speak, but I can't."
+Alternative communication does not hinder speech; it relieves the brain from the stress of "I have to say it, but I can't."

-If a child is obsessed with trains, we don't force them to look at apple cards — we teach them to say "train," "choo-choo," "wheel."
-Working through the child's interests increases motivation many times over.
-We use their favorite toys, cartoons, and topics as rewards and as material for sessions.
-For example, a child doesn't speak but loves spinning car wheels — we teach them to say "spin" or at least point to the wheel.
+If a child is obsessed with trains, we don’t force them to look at apple cards—we teach them to say “train,” “choo-choo,” “wheel.”
+Working through a child’s interests boosts motivation significantly.
+We use their favorite toys, cartoons, and themes as both rewards and learning materials.
+For example, if a child doesn’t speak but loves spinning car wheels, we teach them to say “spin” or at least point to the wheel.
 This gives them a sense of control and joy from interaction.
-In our practice, there have been cases where children who hadn't spoken for years began to utter words precisely through their favorite object.
+In our practice, there have been cases where children who hadn’t spoken for years began to utter words through their favorite object.

-Stages of speech therapy work with autistic individuals
+Stages of speech therapy work with autistic children

 We divide the entire journey from silence to dialogue into clear stages.
 Each stage has its own goal and methods.
-Working with autistic children as a speech therapist is not a sprint, but a marathon, where every small victory matters.
-Below is a table showing how we move from contact to speech.
+A speech therapist's work with autistic children is not a sprint but a marathon, where every small victory matters.
+Below, I have provided a table showing how we move from contact to speech.

-Establishing contactReduce anxiety, build trustFloor games, sensory boxes, imitating the child's actions
+Establishing contactReduce anxiety, build trustFloor games, sensory bins, imitating the child's actions

-Non-verbal communicationTeach expressing desires without screamingPointing gesture, nod, gaze, PECS
+Non-verbal communicationTeach expressing desires without screamingPointing gesture, nod, eye contact, PECS

-Speech elicitationInitiate first sounds and syllablesArticulation gymnastics, vocalizations, sound imitation
+Speech ElicitationLaunch first sounds and syllablesArticulation gymnastics, vocalizations, sound imitation

-Speech developmentExpand vocabulary to 50+ wordsCards, books, naming objects in daily life
+Speech DevelopmentExpand vocabulary to 50+ wordsFlashcards, books, naming everyday objects

-DialogueTeach to answer and ask questionsGames with questions, role-playing games, discussing cartoons
+DialogueTeach to answer and ask questionsQuestion-based games, role-playing games, discussing cartoons

 Establishing contact

 The first stage is the most important.
 If a child is afraid of the speech therapist, no methods will work.
-We start by sitting on the floor at the child's level, mirroring their actions, and not invading their personal space.
+We start by sitting on the floor at the child’s level, mirroring their actions, and not invading their personal space.
 This can take from 2 to 10 sessions.
-We don't demand eye contact and don't touch without warning.
-Gradually, the child gets used to our voice, scent, and intonation.
-When they start approaching us or taking our hand, it's a signal that a connection has been made.
-Without this stage, speech therapy sessions with autistic children turn into a struggle, not help.
+We don’t demand eye contact or touch without warning.
+Gradually, the child gets used to our voice, scent, and tone.
+When they start approaching us or taking our hand—that’s a sign that contact has been established.
+Without this stage, speech therapy sessions with autistic children turn into a struggle rather than help.

 Non-verbal communication

-Before a child speaks, they must learn to communicate without words.
-We teach them to point at what they want, nod, shake their head “no,” look at an object when we name it.
-Non-verbal communication is the foundation for speech.
-If a child cannot ask for a toy with a gesture, they won’t be able to ask for it with a word.
-We use games: “Where’s the bear?” — the child points; “Do you want juice?” — they nod.
-This stage takes 1-3 months and is mandatory for speech initiation.
+Before a child starts speaking, they must learn to communicate without words.
+We teach them to point at what they want, nod, shake their head "no," and look at an object when we name it.
+Nonverbal communication is the foundation for speech.
+If a child cannot ask for a toy with a gesture, they will not be able to ask for it with a word.
+We use games: "Where is the bear?" — the child points; "Do you want juice?" — they nod.
+This stage takes 1-3 months and is essential for initiating speech.

-When contact is established and the child can point, we begin to elicit sounds.
+When contact is established and the child can point, we begin eliciting sounds.
 We use imitation: I say "ahh," the child repeats.
-If it doesn't work, we help with hands, massage, vibration.
+If it doesn't work, we help with hands, massage, and vibration.
 Eliciting speech is a technical stage where regularity is important.
-We work on each sound separately: first vowels, then consonants, then syllables.
+We work on each sound individually: first vowels, then consonants, then syllables.
 Timeline: from 2 weeks to six months.
-It's important not to pressure: if the child is tired, we return to play.
+It's important not to push: if the child is tired, we return to play.
 Every spoken word is a victory, and we celebrate it.

-When words appear, we expand the vocabulary to simple phrases: "give ball," "want drink."
-Then we teach answering questions: "What is this?"
-"Who is there?"
+When words appear, we expand vocabulary to simple phrases: "give ball," "want drink."
+Then we teach answering questions: "What is this?", "Who is there?"
 Speech and dialogue development includes story-based games, reading books, and discussing everyday situations.
 We teach the child not just to name objects but also to express feelings: "I'm sad," "I'm happy."
-Dialogue is the highest level, not achievable for all children with ASD, but we strive for it.
-In our practice, about 40% of children reach full dialogue by ages 5-6, while the rest achieve everyday communication.
+Dialogue is the highest level, which is not achievable for all children with ASD, but we strive for it.
+In our practice, about 40% of children reach full dialogue by ages 5-6, while the rest reach the level of everyday communication.

 Each session at our center is not just 40 minutes of work, but a whole system.
-We start with diagnostics to understand exactly where the child is: at the level of sounds, words, or phrases.
-A speech therapist for children with autism in Almaty must consider that each child is unique, and we tailor the program to their pace.
+We start with an assessment to understand where the child is: at the level of sounds, words, or phrases.
+A speech therapist for autistic children in Almaty must consider that each child is unique, and we tailor the program to their pace.

 Assessment and individual program

 The first session is not a test, but an observation.
-We see how the child reacts to new objects, how they breathe, if they have favorite toys.
-The diagnostic assessment takes 1-2 meetings, after which we create an individual program.
-The program outlines goals for the month: for example, "learn to pronounce 5 vowel sounds" or "master 10 PECS cards."
-We don't rush the plan; we follow the child.
+We see how the child reacts to new objects, how they breathe, and if they have favorite toys.
+Diagnostics take 1-2 meetings, after which we create an individual program.
+The program outlines monthly goals: for example, "learn to pronounce 5 vowel sounds" or "master 10 PECS cards."
+We don't rush the plan but follow the child.
 If they are not in the mood today, we play, but with a speech therapy focus.
 The individual program is reviewed every 3 months.

 Duration and role of parents

-A session lasts 40-50 minutes, but for young children or those with high fatigue, it is 20-30 minutes.
+A session lasts 40–50 minutes, but for young children or those with severe fatigue — 20–30 minutes.
 Parents play a key role: we teach them to reinforce skills at home.
-Without home practice, progress slows down by 2-3 times.
-We provide simple exercises for 5-10 minutes a day: blow on a feather, show your tongue, name a picture.
+Without homework, progress slows down by 2–3 times.
+We give simple exercises for 5–10 minutes a day: blow on a feather, stick out your tongue, name a picture.
 Parents attend sessions to see the method and repeat it.
-We don’t ask them to be “teachers,” only partners in play.
+We don’t ask you to be “teachers,” only partners in play.

-One speech therapist cannot solve all problems.
+One speech therapist can’t solve all problems.
 Our center has a team: a defectologist corrects behavior, a neuropsychologist develops memory and attention, and a speech therapist initiates speech.
 Teamwork allows us to see the child holistically.
-For example, if a child doesn't speak due to sensory processing issues, the neuropsychologist will advise the speech therapist on which exercises to add.
-We hold consultations once a month to discuss each child's progress.
+For example, if a child doesn’t speak due to sensory processing issues, the neuropsychologist advises the speech therapist on which exercises to add.
+We hold consultations once a month to discuss each child’s progress.
 This yields results 30% faster than working with a single specialist.

 FormatDurationPrice (tenge)Note

-Individual at the center40 min6000Includes work with a speech therapist and a defectologist
+Individual in-center40 min6000Includes work with a speech therapist and defectologist

-Individual at home45 min8000Only in Almaty, with visits to the Alatau and Medeu districts
+Individual at home45 min8000Only in Almaty, home visits in Alatau and Medeu districts

 Intensive (3 times a week)40 min15,000 per week15% discount when paying for a month